LasseHF/flexible-jekyll/_posts/2017-09-13-i-dream-of-neon-nights.markdown

 ---

-I am currently working on a game project lead by student game director Mark Iversen.
+I am currently working on a vertical slice game demo with a team from The National Film School of Denmark.
 The game is being developed in Unreal Engine 4 and will be finished in May 2020.
 I am doing sound design, music and audio implementation in Wwise on the project.
 This is an early prototype scene from the upcoming game.

 <iframe width="840" height="472.5" src="https://www.youtube.com/embed/dRO1acaZwq4" frameborder="0" allowfullscreen></iframe>